-The “time,” although referenced with the word “Hour,” is not necessary going to pass.
+The “time,” although referenced with the word “Hour,” is not necessarily going to pass.
 It might not be “outlived.”
-In the last lines Dickinson’s speaker creates a liminal space in which one is not quite dead or alive.
+In the last lines, Dickinson’s speaker creates a liminal space in which one is not quite dead or alive.
 They exist as “Freezing persons” do who,

 […] recollect the Snow –